alexegorov1/Home-Scanner/README.md

-SentinelGuard Pro Max
-SentinelGuard Pro Max is a security monitoring system designed to keep an eye on network activity, analyze logs for anomalies, detect suspicious processes, track file modifications, and manage security incidents.
+Home-Scanner is a security monitoring system designed to keep an eye on network activity, analyze logs for anomalies, detect suspicious processes, track file modifications, and manage security incidents.
 It also includes an API server for logging and retrieving incidents.

 This thing is built to run continuously, scanning for threats and flagging anything shady.
 It monitors the system, logs suspicious behavior, and fires off alerts when something looks off.
 Whether it's network intrusions, sketchy logs, or unauthorized file changes, it watches everything and keeps a record of incidents.